-- Faster and better functional recovery for patients

-- Shorter in-patient stays

-- Reduced costs of support in the community

-- More independent living.
+- Faster and better functional recovery for patients - Shorter in-patient stays - · Reduced costs of support in the community - More independent living.

-In addition to savings to the health services, additional cost savings to the economy may be expected as a result of: - Increases in productive use of time e.g. a return to work or increased participation in society - The carer's increased likelihood of returning to work.

-Savings from support costs alone can offset the cost of rehabilitation for brain injury in just 1-2 years, with optimal financial benefits coming from patients who accessed rehabilitation services in the first two years following a serious brain injury.
+In addition to savings to the health services, additional cost savings to the economy may be expected as a result of: - Increases in productive use of time e.g. a return to work or increased participation in society - · The carer's increased likelihood of returning to work Savings from support costs alone can offset the cost of rehabilitation for brain injury in just one-two years, with optimal financial benefits coming from patients who accessed rehabilitation services in the first two years following a serious brain injury.
 There is limited information on which to base cost savings for the NHS in relation to spinal injuries.
 One recent publication concluded that rehabilitation for spinal injuries was not cost-effective.
 However, due to the lack of quantitative evidence we were not able to conclude either way, as the intensity, duration and timing of rehabilitation interventions have been indicated as critical factors which may influence the outcomes of any cost-effectiveness evaluation examining rehabilitation for spinal injuries.

-Recommendations From this research, we can surmise that England and the UK needs faster, more complete and sustained care for serious injury patients.
-By getting patients into rehabilitation more quickly, and taking a more holistic view of his/her needs - from rehabilitation and for those with compensation following a litigated case (to fund the necessary lifestyle changes) through to in-home care and support in accessing Local Authority and charity services - we can improve functional recovery prospects.
-For patients suffering brain injuries there is also evidence that specific rehabilitation programs can provide cost savings to the NHS.
-We have drawn a number of recommendations to help improve access to specialist rehabilitation services and care: - Record rehabilitation data in a consistent way across all English PCTs to allow for easy comparison - Identify best practice and demonstrate the financial benefits to secure further funding. - 3.
+Recommendations We have drawn a number of recommendations to help improve access to specialist rehabilitation services and care: - 1.
+Record rehabilitation data in a consistent way across all English PCTs to allow for easy comparison - 2.
+Identify best practice and demonstrate the financial benefits to secure further funding - 3.
 Calculate the life-long rehabilitation needs of patients, and pool funding to deliver it through a single body - 4.
 Improve care for people once they are back at home through more specialist rehabilitation services.
 While some initiatives have been put in place which are beginning to better integrate services more effectively, and improve quality of care, discussions from the roundtable suggested that much more needs to be done.
 Trauma centres still cannot be sure what type of rehabilitation care their patients will receive once they have been discharged.
-"Day in and day out we see the benefits of early access to rehabilitation.
+If you would like to discuss the research in more detail or to request a full copy of the research report, please contact: Lynne Carrick-Leary on 0161 838 3054 or email: lynne.carrick-leary@irwinmitchell.com "What we don't always know is what sort of rehabilitation services these patients are going back to.
+Some hospitals and community teams may be well resourced for the appropriate rehabilitation required after major trauma.
+Other areas may not be so well resourced, creating difficulties for patients."
+Brain injury nurse specialist "Day in and day out we see the benefits of early access to rehabilitation.
 But for those who we can't help, this report demonstrates how vital it is that everyone has access to quality care as early as possible in their recovery.
 It's good for the patients, and it's good for the NHS."
-Colin Ettinger, Partner, Irwin Mitchell If you would like to discuss the research in more detail or to request a full copy of the research report, please contact: Lynne Carrick-Leary on 0161 838 3054 or email: lynne.carrick-leary@irwinmitchell.com
+Colin Ettinger, Partner, Irwin Mitchell